Brisppy/twitch-archiver/README.md

 Run via your terminal of choice.
 Use `twitch-archiver -h` to view help text.

 **Before you start downloading VODs or streams** you will need generate and provide your Twitch app developer credentials to Twitch Archiver.
 If you do not yet have these credentials, see [Retrieving Tokens](https://github.com/Brisppy/twitch-archiver/wiki/Wiki#retrieving-tokens). \
-Once you have these, run TA once with `twitch-archiver -i CLIENT_ID -s CLIENT_SECRET -v 0`, where *CLIENT_ID* and *CLIENT_SECRET* are your Twitch client ID and client secret.\
+Once you have these, run TA once with `twitch-archiver -i CLIENT_ID -s CLIENT_SECRET -v 0`, where *CLIENT_ID* and *CLIENT_SECRET* are your Twitch client ID and client secret.

 Alternatively you can run TA with the above command without replacing the CLIENT_ID and CLIENT_SECRET, and instead add them manually to the configuration file located in `$HOME/.config/twitch-archiver/config.ini`.

 More advanced usage such as watch mode and setting up as a service can be found in the [Wiki](https://github.com/Brisppy/twitch-archiver/wiki/Wiki).

-Environment variables are also supported for configuration, see the Wiki section on [Environment Variables](https://github.com/Brisppy/twitch-archiver/wiki/Wiki#environment-variables).

 #### Examples
 ```# twitch-archiver -c Brisppy -i {client_id} -s {client_secret} -d "Z:\\twitch-archive"```